Guinea pig

-The guinea pig or domestic guinea pig (Cavia porcellus), also known as the cavy or domestic cavy (/'keɪvi/ KAY-vee), is a species of rodent belonging to the genus Cavia, family Caviidae.
-Breeders tend to use the name "cavy" for the animal, but "guinea pig" is more commonly used in scientific and laboratory contexts.
-Despite their name, guinea pigs are not native to Guinea, nor are they closely related to pigs.
-Instead, they originated in the Andes region of South America, where wild guinea pigs can still be found today.
-Studies based on biochemistry and DNA hybridization suggest they are domesticated animals that do not exist naturally in the wild, but are descendants of a closely related cavy species such as C. tschudii.
-Originally, they were domesticated as livestock (source of meat) in the Andean region and are still consumed in some parts of the world.
+The guinea pig (Cavia porcellus), also known as the domestic guinea pig, cavy or domestic cavy (/'keɪvi/ KAY-vee), is a species of rodent.
+It belongs to the genus Cavia, family Caviidae, and its closest wild relatives include the montane guinea pig.
+Domestic guinea pigs typically weigh between 700 and 1,200 g (1.5 and 2.6 lb) and measure between 20 and 25 cm (8 and 10 in) in length; most breeds have fur, and they have long front teeth that grow continuously, leading the animals to chew regularly to wear them down.
+They are social animals, and are skittish in response to noise or danger, evincing a freeze or flight strategy.

+Guinea pigs have been raised by humans as a meat source, as pets, as laboratory test subjects, and for ceremonial use.
+When guinea pigs are kept by humans, studies indicate the importance of social housing, environmental enrichment (like hides and structures), constant access to hay, and adequate space for healthy stress levels and well-being.
+Veterinary guidance recommends keeping males and females separate when breeding is not intended.

+Originally, guinea pigs were domesticated as livestock for their meat, in the Andean region of South America, and they are still consumed there.
+In the Andes, guinea pigs are also used in folk medicine and in community religious ceremonies.

 In Western society, the guinea pig has enjoyed widespread popularity as a pet since its introduction to Europe and North America by European traders in the 16th century.
-Their docile nature, friendly responsiveness to handling and feeding, and the relative ease of caring for them have continued to make guinea pigs a popular choice of household pets.
-Consequently, organizations devoted to the competitive breeding of guinea pigs have been formed worldwide.
+Their docile nature and friendly responsiveness to handling and feeding have continued to make guinea pigs a popular choice of household pets.
+Organizations devoted to the competitive breeding and exhibition of guinea pigs have been formed worldwide.
 Through artificial selection, many specialized breeds with varying coat colors and textures have been selected by breeders.

-Livestock breeds of guinea pig play an important role in folk culture for many indigenous Andean peoples, especially as a food source.
-They are not only used in folk medicine and in community religious ceremonies but also raised for their meat.
-Guinea pigs are an important culinary staple in the Andes Mountains, where it is known as cuy.
-In the mid-2000s, marketers sought to expand its consumption beyond South America.

-Biological experimentation on domestic guinea pigs has been carried out since the 17th century.
+Animal testing on guinea pigs has been carried out since the 17th century.
 The animals were used so frequently as model organisms in the 19th and 20th centuries that the epithet guinea pig came into use to describe a human test subject.
-Since that time, they have mainly been replaced by other rodents, such as mice and rats.
-However, they are still used in research, primarily as models to study such human medical conditions as juvenile diabetes, tuberculosis, scurvy (like humans, they require dietary intake of vitamin C), and pregnancy complications.
+Since that time, they have largely been replaced in laboratory testing by other rodents, such as mice and rats.
+However, they are still used in research, primarily as models to study human medical conditions.